 - Evening: Finish the day with aperitivo and a classic Bologna dinner

 So if you’re looking for places to add to your Italy itinerary or simply just looking for a weekend getaway, then Bologna is a perfect choice.
 It has all the charm, architecture and cultural sights of a classic Italian city but without the huge crowds of tourists.
-Ultimately it gives you an authentic experience of Italy, and that is something which is increasingly hard to find.
+Ultimately it gives you an authentic experience of Italy, and that is something that is increasingly hard to find.

 Noticed a mistake?
 Let us know.